lainchan/lainchan/README.md

 # Tinyboard Tools
-This repository is a collection of management scripts, javascript addons, stylesheets and miscellaneous tools for [Tinyboard](http://github.com/savetheinternet/Tinyboard).
+This repository is a collection of management scripts, javascript addons, stylesheets, and miscellaneous tools for [Tinyboard](http://github.com/savetheinternet/Tinyboard).

 ## Directories
 *	```tools/``` -- Command-line management scripts for Tinyboard.
 These should not be publicly executable.